tanpx12/chain-guard-bundler/README.md

 - `eth_getUserOperationReceipt`: Return a UserOperation receipt based on a hash (userOpHash) returned by `eth_sendUserOperation`

-- `eth_supportedEntryPoints`: Returns an array of the entryPoint addresses supported by the client.
+- `eth_supportedEntryPoints`: Returns a list of the entryPoint addresses supported by the client.
 The first element of the array SHOULD be the entryPoint addressed preferred by the client.

 - `eth_chainId`: Returns `EIP-155` Chain ID.